- TypeScript 92.9%

 Introduction

-A template for Bun HTTP servers built with Hono.
+A template for a HTTP server built with Hono and Bun.
 Provides an opinionated HTTP middleware pipeline, structured request logging, OpenAPI documentation with Scalar UI, and a Bun server host with graceful shutdown.
 Designed to be used standalone or as the backend in a monorepo alongside one or more @temir.ra/create-hono-spa SPA packages mounted as route groups.

 Table of Contents